 University employees have complete access to their own faculty and staff personnel files in departmental/college offices or at the Employee Records Office.
 No formal request need be made by a University employee through the Open Records process to access his or her file.

 Normally, University employees need not make an Open Records request to obtain records directly related to job assignments.
 Thus, supervisory personnel should be consulted before requiring any University employee to file a formal open records request for University records.

 The official Records Custodian for the University is Bill Swinford, Chief of Staff to the President.
-The Open Records office is the responsibility of Amy Spagnuolo, Paralegal to the Office of Legal Counsel.
-Ms. Spagnuolo may be reached at (859) 257-6366 or at email address: firstname.lastname@example.org.
+The Open Records office is the responsibility of Amy Spagnuolo, Director of Open Records/Senior Paralegal to the Office of Legal Counsel.
+Ms. Spagnuolo may be reached at (859) 257-6366 or at email address: email@example.com.
 Her office is located in the Main Building, Room 301.
-Open records requests must be in writing; they may be sent via email to the UK Open Records email address at email@example.com.
+Open records requests must be in writing; they may be sent via email to the UK Open Records email address at firstname.lastname@example.org.
 If you receive an Open Records request, it should immediately be sent to Ms. Spagnuolo.

 The University has three (working) days to respond to an Open Records request.
 Since the Open Records office has to review the records, draft a reply letter, consult with an attorney in the Legal Office, and send the reply, it is necessary for departments to get responsive documents to the Open Records office as soon as possible, and not any more than two days after receipt of the request.
 While it is often helpful for department officials to express their opinions that certain documents may fall within a particular exception, the decision to release or not release per an exception to the law rests with the Open Records and the Legal Offices.

 University records are released upon written request unless the Official Custodian determines that an exemption to the Open Records Act should be applied.
 The following types of records are generally exempt under the law and are not disclosed except upon order of the Attorney General or a court: